 The solutions offer single sign-on in the face on increasing adoption of SaaS applications, while offering protection against the leading attack vector for data breaches – compromised credentials.

-The new data centre, along with the vendor’s pre-existing data centres in Singapore, Japan, the United States, Europe and Brazil, extends the reach of the Centrify cloud ‘to better serve APAC customers and meet Australian data sovereignty requirements’, Centrify says.
+The new data center, along with the vendor's pre-existing data centers in Singapore, Japan, the United States, Europe and Brazil, extends the reach of the Centrify cloud ‘to better serve APAC customers and meet Australian data sovereignty requirements', Centrify says.

 Niall King, Centrify senior director APAC sales, says Australia's rapid adoption of cloud services also supported the decision.